Women Hold Up Half The Sky

 consisting of Research Installation & Tapestry Work

-“Located in Waterloo Street, the Singapore Council of Women’s Organization (SCWO) has a rich history of empowering and giving space to women and other marginalised communities.
-Our research for this work is based on their rich history and the communities they have built over years through their meetings and events.
-We are privileged to also have had access to their old publication archival, OneVoice.
+Located on Waterloo Street, the Singapore Council of Women’s Organizations (SCWO) has a long-standing tradition of empowering women and marginalized communities.
+Our research for this project draws from their extensive history and the communities they have fostered through meetings and events, with additional insights gained from their archival publication, *OneVoice*.

 Kenenza is a part of Crabs in Clams Collective for this project